 When a retailer files for bankruptcy, your next move depends on whether a retailer plans to stay in business or to shutter all of its stores.

-But when The Limited shut down its stores and e-commerce site ahead of filing for bankruptcy protection in January, shoppers had no chance to redeem their gift cards.
+While Toys R Us gift card holders have until April 15 to redeem those cards, when The Limited shut down its stores and e-commerce site ahead of filing for bankruptcy protection in January, shoppers had no chance to redeem their gift cards.

 Pamela Banks, senior policy counsel at Consumers Union, a nonprofit advocacy group, says public outrage from gift-card-bearing consumers who’ve been left “holding the bag” might sway a bankruptcy judge to let a retailer take gift cards.